Report by Monika Baumann and Susanna Løve Callaway.

 On Friday morning, a session was held about hyperacusis, its symptoms, origin, facets, comorbidities, and the quantification and differentiation of types, in order to help the acousticians motivate the patients towards more sound exposure.
 Finally, a tutorial on audio therapy was offered.
 Audio therapy should be applied to help the hearing impaired in regaining listening and communication competency after years of deprivation from sound.
 The advice and guidance on how to listen again and accept amplified sounds is a central task of the acoustician in the provision of hearing aids.
 The EUHA guideline, ‘Audio therapy in audiology’ was presented and its implementation discussed.

 All tutorials focused on knowledge and guidance related to everyday challenges in the audiology practice with practical examples, useful tools, and discussion.
 The motivation of the participants to apply and put the new gained possibilities into practice was noticeably high when they were asked afterwards.

-Key themes at the trade exhibition was extending made for iPhone connectivity to Android as well as rechargeability of hearing aids to more styles and price points.
+Key themes at the trade exhibition included extending made-for-iPhone connectivity to Android as well as rechargeability of hearing aids to more styles and price points.
 Furthermore, sensor technology is moving into hearing aids and artificial intelligence can start to provide cloud-based machine learning for hearing aid user programmes – both still in early days of development.